Last updated on December 3rd, 2024 at 01:59 am

 I absolutely loved our dinner at Dulce Patria.
 I don’t think I have ever been more full in my entire life, so I definitely recommend coming hungry.
 Other than that, this dinner was everything I had been hoping for out of this experience.

 We also got there way too early in typical American fashion, at 6:30 PM, the time we had reserved.
-It took a good hour or two for the place to actually fill out.
-At first we were worried about how many empty seats surrounded us.
+It took a good hour or two for the place to fill out.
+At first, we were worried about how many empty seats surrounded us.
 In retrospect, however, the people who came later were still eating their entrees at the New Year’s countdown, so I think it is better to be early than late.

 No matter what time you arrive, you will get served the same number of courses.
 You have your table until midnight or later, if necessary.